Expertise

 January 27, 2025

-3 minutes reading
+3 minutes of reading

 The main sources of waste in hotels

-The obstacles to implementing a zero-waste policy
+Obstacles to implementing a zero waste policy

 Solutions to reduce waste in hotels

-Technological innovations and eco-friendly practices
+Technological innovations and eco-responsible practices

 Collaboration with stakeholders